ModellingWebLab/chaste-codegen/README.md

 ## Using `chaste_codegen`

-To generate code for the Web Lab:
+To generate code for Chaste:

 ```
 # Select a path to write the output to